-Fundraising is a critical part of the co-op budget, thus all members of the co-op, including scholarship recipients, are required to help the school reach its fundraising goal.
-The fundraising goal per child will be decided before the beginning of the school year.
-If a family doesn't reach the goal with the group fundraising activities, they will pay the co-op the difference.
-New families who join the Preschool after January 1st will be responsible for raising half of the fundraising goal for the current school year or may petition the Board for a fee waiver.
+Fundraising is a critical part of the co-op budget, thus all members of the co-op, including scholarship recipients, are encouraged to help the school reach its fundraising goal.
+The fundraising goal per child is equivalent to one month of tuition.
+New families who join the Preschool after January 1st will aim to raise half of the fundraising goal for the current school year.